kf5131/WeatherCheck2/README.md

    ```

 2. Enter the location you want to get the weather for
-3. See the current weather and forecast
+3. See the current weather and map